The ex voto is formed by the structure, the substance and the result of a contract, in other words a vow.

-A lithograph of the shrine of the Mother of Sorrows in the church of the Holy Sepulchre in Jerusalem.
+A lithograph of the statue of the Mother of Sorrows in the church of the Holy Sepulchre in Jerusalem.

-The statue of Mary in the hermitage of Our Lady of the Garden Enclosed in Warfhuizen, the Netherlands.
+The Lady altar in the church of Our Lady of the Assumption and St Gregory in Soho, London.